cnescatlab/sonar-scanner-catlab/README.md

 * `pylintrc_RNC_sonar_2017_C`
 * `pylintrc_RNC_sonar_2017_D`

-To use one of this file when running pylint from within the container:
+To use one of these files when running pylint from within the container:

 ```sh
 # pylint with a CNES pylintrc